-No stranger to television audiences, Mary Walsh may be best known for her work on This Hour Has 22 Minutes, CBC’s wildly popular take on current affairs.
+Mary Walsh created and starred in This Hour Has 22 Minutes, CBC’s wildly popular take on current affairs.
 The series earned her many of her numerous Gemini awards and showcased her dynamic range of characters, including the flagrantly outspoken ‘Marg Delahunty’.

-Walsh’s recent TV credits include Canada’s Drag Race on Crave, CityTV’s Hudson and Rex, CBC’s Little Dog, for which she was nominated for Canadian Screen Awards in 2018 and 2019, Global’s Rookie Blue, and HBO Canada’s Sensitive Skin, for which she was nominated for a 2017 Canadian Screen Award, and numerous guest appearances on This Hour Has 22 Minutes.
+Walsh’s recent TV credits include Canada’s Drag Race on Crave, CityTV’s Hudson and Rex, CBC’s Little Dog, for which she was nominated for Canadian Screen Awards in 2018 and 2019, Global’s Rookie Blue and HBO Canada’s Sensitive Skin, for which she was nominated for a 2017 Canadian Screen Award, and numerous guest appearances on This Hour Has 22 Minutes.

-Select feature film credits include Mambo Italiano; The Divine Ryans with Pete Postlethwaite; Violet, in which she played the title role; The Grand Seduction and Closet Monster (Official selection at TIFF 2014 and 2015, respectively), Mambo Italiano.
+Select feature film credits include The Grand Seduction and Closet Monster (Official selections at TIFF 2014 and 2015, respectively), Mambo Italiano.
 In 2020 Walsh starred in Happy Place.

 Outside of the film, TV and theatre world, Mary is an outspoken advocate for mental health and addiction awareness as a spokesperson for Bell Let’s Talk.
 She is a staunch supporter of the Wabano Centre for Aboriginal Health in Ottawa, she also lends her time and voice to the CNIB, St. Joseph’s Hospital and CAMH.

-Among her many awards and doctorates, Mary is also the recipient of the Order of Canada and the Governor General’s Lifetime Achievement Award in the Performing Arts, and the CSA’s Earle Grey Award for lifetime achievement in television acting.
+Among her many awards and doctorates, Mary is the recipient of the Order of Canada, the Governor General’s Lifetime Achievement Award in the Performing Arts, and the CSA’s Earle Grey Award for lifetime achievement in television acting.